-Are you curious about how to help your indoor plants stay alive this fall and winter?
-Well you’re in the right place.
+Are you curious about how you can keep growing plants inside in winter?
+Well, you’re in the right place.

 1. Keep your plants warm – but not too warm

-Many plant are extremely sensitive to cold air.
-The #1 step to helping your indoor plants survive the cool months is to make sure they are protected from the cold air.
-You can partly solve this by sealing up your windows and insulating your doors of your home.
+Many plants are extremely sensitive to cold air.
+The #1 step to caring for houseplants in winter is to make sure they are protected from the cold air.
+You can partly solve this by sealing up your windows and insulating the doors of your home.
 Also, if you keep plants next to outside doors or leaky windowsills during the warmer months, make sure you move them to other rooms where they won’t get shocked by the cold air.

 You also want to make sure you keep plants away from sources of heat, like fireplaces, radiators, and even heating vents.
 Blasts of hot air can be just as bad for your plant as blasts of cold air.
 Keep your plants at a steady temperature between 65-75 degrees F (18 – 24 C) during the day, and above 50 degrees F (10 C) at night for the best plant living conditions.